-Do Not Forget to Rinse
+Don't Forget to Rinse

 Gritty or dirty water can leave a residue on your finish.
 It can also stain or pit the surface of your stainless steel.
 Be sure to rinse completely.
 Similarly, residue from cleaning solutions left on a stainless steel surface can stain or damage the finish.
 Rinsing is a key component of cleaning stainless steel.

-Do Not Use Steel Wool or Steel Brushes
+Don't Use Steel Wool or Steel Brushes

-Do Not Assume It's the Cleaner
+Don't Assume It's the Cleaner

 If you do have some spotting or staining, and you've followed all of the rules, it may not be the stainless steel cleaner.
 Water, especially hard water, can leave spotting and staining on stainless steel surfaces.
 Drying with a towel after rinsing usually prevents problems.